How to Get 50+ Google Reviews in 90 Days Without Paying for Them

 Fifty reviews in 90 days works out to roughly four to five reviews per week.
 If you’re a dental practice seeing 30 patients a day, an attorney closing 10 cases a month, or a plumber doing 15 jobs a week, you have more than enough happy customers to hit that number.
 The problem is almost never a shortage of satisfied clients.
 It’s a shortage of asking.

-Google reviewsiews also compound.
+Google reviews also compound.
 The more you have, the more visible your listing becomes in local search results, which means more clicks, more calls, and more revenue.
 Getting to 50 is the threshold where most businesses start to see a real jump in inquiries.

 Set Up Your Review Link Properly First